uclasystem/midas/README.md

 ```bash
 ./scripts/build.sh
 ```
-The script will build the Midas library, the Midas coordinator (daemon), and all unit tests.
-The compile time is usually less than one minute.
+The script will build the Midas library, the Midas coordinator (daemon), and all associated unit tests.
+This compilation typically completes within less than one minute.

 Users can also build Midas manually:
 ```bash